 We’ve trawled the programme to help you start planning your viewing schedule for the Durban International Film Festival.

-People: Wikus de Wet
+Person: Wikus de Wet

 The first compendium of stories, photos and paraphernalia from the Twenty Journey trip has been published as a sleek, soft-cover publication edited by Sarah-Claire Picton and designed by Hanno Van Zyl.